movementlabsxyz/movement/docs/movement-node/run/manual/README.md

 3. [Docker compose](https://docs.docker.com/compose/install/linux/)
 4. Make sure you are logged in as the user who wants to run the node

-## Run the movement node as an RPC provider
+## Run the Movement node as an RPC provider

-1. Clone the movement repo.
+1. Clone the Movement repo.

 _The paths below are not mandatory, they are presented for a better understanding of the setup.
 If you would like to follow the steps below you will need to use them._